 For the several years, FUUFHC volunteers have raised funds for Habitat which helped build a home in Lambertville.
 FUUFHC volunteers have also given the assistance of labor and talent by assisting at an actual build project, as they will again when the next construction project is underway.

-Through the UU Legislative Ministry of New Jersey (UULMNJ), we write letters, make public witness, distribute education materials, meet with legislators, and testify at public hearings.
+Through UU FaithAction New Jersey (formerly UULMNJ), we write letters, make public witness, distribute education materials, meet with legislators, and testify at public hearings.
 We have participated in campaigns to:

 - Oppose fracking in the Delaware River Basin